Dublin Therapeutic Massage Clinic

 - On line payment facilities added to when booking an appointment through our website.
 Refund policies also updated for cancellations.
 Our Policy regarding payment for No Shows has been updated too.

-New PVC protective cover for the massage plinth (which is sweat and stain resistant and suitable for cleaning and sanitising) – this is to ensure the top of the bed surface can be cleaned and sanitised fully between clients
+New protective cover for the massage plinth (which is sweat and stain resistant and suitable for cleaning and sanitising) – this is to ensure the top of the bed surface can be cleaned and sanitised fully between clients

 - Treatment rooms have been assessed to insure all equipment can be sanitised readily between clients.

 - Areas where clothing is placed will be prioritised for cleaning between clients.

 - Freshly washed and ironed linen for each client will be placed on top of the PVC cover (This includes plinth covers, top sheet, mop cap to cover face cradle and if required towel.

 - All towels, sheets and other clean materials are stored in cupboards / stored until needed for new client.

 - At the end of each appointment, linen will be folded into itself based on best practice guidelines from ANMPT and IMTA and placed in closed laundry for storage prior to washing – All laundry will be washed as soon as possible.
 This also includes staff uniforms.